Skip to Main Content

 MEDT 451 Hematology (1)

 (1 3-hr Lab) Fundamental study of blood in normal and pathological states: formation, development, and classification of blood cells.
 MEDT majors only.
-Pre: major or consent.
+Pre: consent.

 MEDT 451L Hematology Lab (2)